 3. Optimize Your Social Media Profile

-Fill out the profile fields completely and more importantly, include your keywords in your profile descriptions and titles.
+Some things you should do include filling out the profile fields completely and more importantly, include your keywords in your profile descriptions and titles.
 Add links to your website and your other social media pages.

 Take a look at how bestselling author and digital marketing expert Jay Baer optimized his Twitter profile: